Communicating via Long-Distance Lasers

 A NASA partnership made lasers viable for satellite communications

 Visible light has been used to communicate for centuries: lanterns on ships and Morse code flashes allowed information to be conveyed at a distance.
-But now there’s a new way to use light to communicate over even further distances and with far more accuracy – lasers.
+But now there’s a better way to use light to communicate over even further distances and with far more accuracy – lasers.

 Bridging the Communications Gap